 In our recent Newsletter, NewsNotes, we highlighted a story about the future of water for City of Columbus.
 This feature goes into detail regarding the City’s Upground Reservoir, a project that provides up to 18 billion gallons of water for Columbus and Del-Co Water Company consumers.
 The first phase of the project, R-2, has a footprint of 820 acres, which equates to a five mile perimeter around the reservoir’s embankment.

 Interested in learning more about the project?
-Read the full text article below, or view the online version of our entire newsletter.
+Read the full text article below.
 Other features include:

 - Columbus South Innerbelt win ACEC award